drbawb/babou/DEVELOP.md

 ---

-The router can offer additional filters contained in the babou/app package.
+The router can offer additional filters contained in the babou/app/filters package.
 These filters are often used for session management, authorization, etc.

-A single Controller instance is shared across requests by the router.
-It is highly recommended that your controller be stateless: using only the supplied parameters to construct a response.
+Controllers are no longer assumed to be stateless.
+Your controller MUST be willing to accept a context in a manner that it will not be leaked across requests.

+Thus the provided filters and wrappers will only work on controllers which implement the babou/lib/web.DevController interface.
+(This will eventually supersede the original .Controller interface.)

+Of course: babou won't _stop you_ from routing requests to controllers which do not conform to this interface.

 The notable exception is accessing the router's session API.